 - All participants should plan to bring at least 2 masks with them to camp to have around campus.
 They will not need to be worn at all times, but should be readily available should participants come into contact with anyone outside the bubble and social distancing cannot be maintained.
 We do not foresee this scenario, but would like to plan ahead should it happen.

 - Participants will adhere to the comfort of each of their peers.
 Our hope is that we can create a bubble where these measures will not always be needed.
 We want to offer as many safety measures as possible, so that no student or staff member should feel uncomfortable.

 - All buildings and residences used for NEMC will be marked and off limits to other visitors.
 The academic quad, both Dorms, the Canteen, Health Center, and the Bowl will be in the bubble.
 These buildings will also undergo daily cleaning and will be equipped with sanitizing stations.

 Parents Weekend and Visitation

 - NEMC will limit the number of visitors allowed on campus during the sessions.
-Any visitor MUST pass all screening requirements, including a test before arrival and upon entry onto campus.
+Any visitor MUST pass all vaccination and/or screening requirements.

 - There will be NO signing out campers for visits, meals, or trips during this summer.
 Should a camper need to leave campus for any reason, they will need to test back into the camp program and will have heightened safety precautions until that testing has been completed.